MorganDesbois/-DataScience_GenerativeAI_-MorganDesbois/README.md

 -**Build and compare a simple MA system**  and a ML-assisted version to filter false signals.

--**Implement backtests and performance metrics** to evaluate robustness by.
+-**Implement backtests and performance metrics** to evaluate robustness.

--**Discover new AI** specially adapted for the finance code.
+-**Discover new AI** specially adapted to the finance environment.